 The Herbert and Marilyn Gettelfinger Agricultural Scholarship provides scholarships to students in agricultural studies who have successfully completed at least 24 hours of college credit with an accumulated GPA of 2.5 or higher.
 Students must be residents of Harrison County on the date of their high school graduation.
 Preference will be given to students enrolled in either the Vincennes University Agriculture program or the Purdue University College of Agriculture.
 Any level of degree program may be eligible including associates, bachelors, masters, or doctorate.

-Application will be available April 10th.
+Applications are available each April.
 Deadline to apply is June 15th.

 Harrison County Farm Bureau, Inc. Agricultural Career Scholarship

-2017 application will be available May 1st.
+Applications are available each starting in May.
 Deadline to apply is June 15th.

 Contact: WorkOne of Southern Indiana, 2125 State Street, New Albany, IN 47150 at www.workoneregion10.com, or (812)948-6102 for more information.